ModelinaModels/.github/profile/README.md

 - Java

 ### FHIR
 [FHIR](https://www.hl7.org/fhir/overview.html) is an interoperable resource in the healthcare industry.
+The models generated here are for the full set of features in FHIR and include functionality to convert models to JSON.

 The following FHIR versions are available: `4.0`